howistart/howistart-hakyll/posts/elixir/1/index.md

 ## Installation

 Elixir's website explains how to get Elixir up and running.
 Just [follow the steps described in the Installing Elixir page](http://elixir-lang.org/install.html).
+Make sure you have version 1.9 or later:

+    $ elixir -v
+    Elixir 1.9.0 (compiled with Erlang/OTP 20)

-Elixir developers spend a lot of time in their Operating System terminals; once installation is complete, you will have some new executables available.
+Elixir developers spend quite some time in their Operating System terminals; once installation is complete, you will have some new executables available.
 One of them is `iex`.
 Just type `iex` in your terminal (or `iex.bat` if you are on Windows) to get it up and running:

     $ iex
     Interactive Elixir - press Ctrl+C to exit (type h() ENTER for help)